 Tiny holes won’t lose food

 If you are looking for one colander that can both strain spaghetti and fine foods like rice, this colander is for you.
 It's made of stainless steel that won't rust and is heavy duty so you'll have this gadget for the long haul.
 You may even want to purchase more than one, as several buyers mentioned they love it more than their plastic versions.
 The holes are tiny which prevents small grains from falling through but also helps drain water faster and more efficiently.
 When you're all done cooking you can throw this in the dishwasher for cleaning.

 Best Pot Straining: Kitchen Gizmo Snap 'N Strain Clip On Silicone Colander

 Not as useful for washing greens or berries

-Let’s face it—most colanders are used for draining liquid from pots—either to keep those cooked potatoes or pasta or to strain out the homemade stock and dispose of the bits and bones.
-This clip-on colander strainer does the job while taking a lot less storage space, and it clips on snugly without damaging nonstick surfaces.
+Let’s face it: Most colanders are used for draining liquid from pots—either to keep those cooked potatoes or pasta or to strain out the homemade stock and dispose of the bits and bones.
+This clip-on colander strainer does the job while taking up a lot less storage space, and it clips on snugly without damaging nonstick surfaces.

 Made from silicone, this can handle the heat from boiling liquids.
 It’s flexible enough to fit just about any pot or pan you own, and it will even clip onto most mixing bowls to drain and strain.
 For simple cleanup, it’s dishwasher safe.